Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Compare

-Significant differences between Biscuit and Chocolate brownie
+Significant differences between biscuits and chocolate brownie

-• Chocolate brownie contains less Sodium.
+• Chocolate brownie contains less sodium.

 Specific food types used in this comparison are Biscuits, plain or buttermilk, prepared from recipe and Cookies, brownies, prepared from recipe.